1 Choose the software development partner

 So your time is valuable.
 Do they value it?
 Just consider that.

-- Number of specialists
+- Number of specialists at the software development company

-- Range of special skills
+- Range of special skills of software development company's team

-- Availability of qualification certificates
+- Availability of software development company's qualification certificates

 BTW: You can read which Popular Tech Stacks are used in big software products here: stackshare

-# 5 Workflow and Communication
+# 5 Workflow and Communication with a software development company

-This is more about the technical side.
+It is more about the technical side.
 Both the customer and the contractor should be equally comfortable using the chosen tool, regardless of which platforms their equipment works on.

 - Integration ability

-Provides for the use of communication technologies in which the contractor is ready to adapt to the customer’s work processes and his needs.
+Provides for the use of communication technologies in which the contractor is ready to adapt to the customer’s work processes and needs.

 Here are a few Popular tools :